patrickmoffitt/Adafruit-Feather-M0-Motion-Camera/README.md

 Connect the FeatherWing's BAT and GND terminals to the JST PH 2-Pin Cable and plug that into the PowerBoost 500 Basic.
+If you order this part from Adafruit the pins will be in the correct polarity.
+If you got it elsewhere, be sure to check the polarity and correct it before use.

 ![Connecting the FeatherWing to the PowerBoost 500 Basic](/images/image11.jpg)